-- The security patients have knowing they can tell Ada whenever they feel unwell and access credible medical expertise wherever they may be.
+The security users have knowing they can tell Ada whenever they feel unwell and access credible medical expertise wherever they may be.

 - The security doctors have supporting their clinical decision-making with Ada’s AI and library of thousands of rare and common conditions.

-- The security patients and doctors have knowing the data they share with Ada is kept securely encrypted, not shared without their consent, and only used to improve access to credible medical expertise.
+- The security users and doctors have knowing the data they share with Ada is kept securely encrypted, not shared without their consent, and only used to improve access to credible medical expertise.

 All three types of security require trust and transparency.